matteoamorth/swing-trainer/README.md

-# multisensory-drone-control
+# swing-trainer
-A new way to control drones through a multysensory control solution.
+A new way to improve and train club swing through a multysensory solution.